Chromosome conformation capture: Human disease

 There are several diseases caused by defects in promoter-enhancer interactions, which are reviewed in this paper.

-Beta thalassemia is a certain type of blood disorders caused by a deletion of LCR enhancer element.
+Beta thalassemia is a certain type of blood disorder caused by a deletion of LCR enhancer element.

 Holoprosencephaly is cephalic disorder caused by a mutation in the SBE2 enhancer element, which in turn weakened the production of SHH gene.

 PPD2 (polydactyly of a triphalangeal thumb) is caused by a mutation of ZRS enhancer, which in turn strengthened the production of SHH gene.

 Adenocarcinoma of the lung can be caused by a duplication of enhancer element for MYC gene.

 T-cell acute lymphoblastic leukemia is caused by an introduction of a new enhancer.

 Data analysis

 The different 3C-style experiments produce data with very different structures and statistical properties.
 As such, specific analysis packages exist for each experiment type.

 Hi-C data is often used to analyze genome-wide chromatin organization, such as topologically associating domains (TADs), linearly contiguous regions of the genome that are associated in 3-D space.
 Several algorithms have been developed to identify TADs from Hi-C data.